TsubakiBotPad/discord-menu/README.md

 # Supported Convenience Menus

 1. **SimpleTextMenu** - Use this if you just want to display some text.
-1. **SimpleTabbedMenu** - This is useful if you a few different panes of content that a user would select between.
+1. **SimpleTabbedTextMenu** - This is useful if you a few different panes of text content that a user would select between.
 1. **ClosableMenus** - If you want a simple view with just a basic close button.

 # Key Concepts